gtvj/gtvj.github.io/_posts/2015-05-28-learning-review-and-signpost-april-to-may-2015.md

 ---
 ## Plans for this period

 This sprint was focussed on getting to grips with new developments in PHP.
-I've heard a lot of good things about emerging standards and &#8211; having been focussing my study on other topics &#8211; I felt now would be a good time to get a handle on what's been happening.
+I've heard a lot of good things about emerging standards and to having been focussing my study on other topics to I felt now would be a good time to get a handle on what's been happening.

 ## Activity